TonuFish/EnumScribe/.nuget/README.md

 ## Why?

-When binding an enum to a UI component, it's uncommon to be able to display the enum identifier itself, EG. "OutOfStock" doesn't adhere to english grammar.
+When binding an enum to a UI component, it's uncommon to want to display the enum identifier itself, EG. "OutOfStock" doesn't adhere to english grammar.
 Working around this usually either comes with a runtime cost (reflection) or maintainability cost (manual enum -> text mapping)

 EnumScribe simplifies the process by generating the mapping at compile time based on `Description` attributes and exposing it via properties added to the type, making the text easier to consume in most UI frameworks.